When to visit

 Disney often introduces new rides and experiences.
 If you want to be among the first to enjoy the attractions, it can be fun to plan around openings.

-Upcoming and recent openings at Walt Disney World:
+Recent openings at Walt Disney World Resort:

 - Disney Villains: Unfairly Ever After.
-Magic Kingdom Park, May 27, 2025.
+Magic Kingdom Park, opened May 27, 2025.

 Weather